 Note that all of the above identification schemes other than EPC are de jure international standards, and EPC is used widely.

 I.4.2 Analysis

 Surveys on existing identification schemes are in Table I.1.
-For comparison, we also include identification scheme defined in this Recommendation in this analysis.
+For comparison, hNNNcode (the new identification scheme defined in H.IDscheme) is also included in this analysis.

 Table I.1 – Analysis on existing identification schemes